deprecate/metal-soy-critic/README.md

 ## Configuration

-By default, `mcritic` will recursively search the current and parent folders for a `.soycriticrc.json` JSON file from the current working directory.
+By default, `mcritic` will recursively search the current and parent folders for a `.soycriticrc.json` file from the current working directory.
 Here is an example:

 ```json
 {